 - web application: software that runs on a web server

 To give a brief history of my journey to help spotlight any biases I may have, I'm a full-stack software engineer currently working on web applications and I've always gravitated towards the front-end.
 I taught myself HTML and CSS around the age of 13, I went to college for IT and computer science, and then I attended a coding bootcamp after college because I struggled to get my foot in the door and knew there was more to learn.
-I've freelanced, I've worked my way up from an internship to a senior level, and I've conducted and been part of dozens of interviews.
+I've freelanced, I've worked my way up from an internship to staff level, and I've conducted and been part of dozens of interviews.

 First and foremost, coding is not for everyone.
 Stolen from TechCrunch's "Please don't learn to code", the article states (emphasis mine):